szabogabor91/gimlet-website/src/gimlet-cli/deploy-your-app-to-kubernetes-without-the-boilerplate.md

 # Deploy your app to Kubernetes without the boilerplate

-In this guide you will deploy your application to Kubernetes without writing a lengthy deployment manifest.
+In this guide you will deploy your application to Kubernetes without writing lengthy deployment manifests.

 #### Prerequisites